GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/setup-grafana/configure-grafana/configure-custom-branding/index.md

 - Side menu top logo
 - Footer and help menu links
 - Fav icon (shown in browser tab)
-- Login title (will not appear if a login logo is set, Grafana v7.0+)
+- Login title (will not appear if a login logo is set)
-- Login subtitle (will not appear if a login logo is set, Grafana v7.0+)
+- Login subtitle (will not appear if a login logo is set)
-- Login box background (Grafana v7.0+)
+- Login box background
 - Loading logo

 > You will have to host your logo and other images used by the custom branding feature separately.
 Make sure Grafana can access the URL where the assets are stored.

 The configuration file in Grafana Enterprise contains the following options.
-For more information about configuring Grafana, refer to [Configure Grafana]({{< relref "../../configure-grafana" >}}).
+For more information about configuring Grafana, refer to [Configure Grafana](../).

 ```ini
 # Enterprise only